marcusoftnet/marcusoftnet.github.io/_posts/2008-03-10-conchango-burndown-char-not-showing.md

 caused me a lot of worries.

 As far as i can understand the Sprint work item is a representation of all the work items being worked on in a sprint.
-However <span id="SPELLING_ERROR_5" class="blsp-spelling-error">Conchango has chosen to build these upon the
+However Conchango has chosen to build these upon the
-Areas and iterations that is inherited living in <span id="SPELLING_ERROR_7" class="blsp-spelling-error">TFS.
+Areas and iterations that is inherited living in TFS.
 This is a bit confusing... or maybe not but one of the reports are: All sprints that returns 12 sprints when only 3 sprints is added to areas and iterations.